 Prospective applicants can also explore the personal web pages of the faculty members they might be interested in working with.
 Our faculty listing can be found here.

-We recommend that prospective students also consider their financial situation and the costs of living in Vancouver during a graduate program.
-For information on the financial requirements of living in Vancouver and studying at UBC, please visit our Costs page.
+We recommend that prospective students consider their financial situation and the costs of living in Vancouver during a graduate program.
+For information on the financial requirements of living in Vancouver and studying at UBC, please visit the Costs page.

 In ECE, there are two levels of admission requirements.
 First, applicants must meet the minimum UBC-wide requirements for admission.
 Second, applicants must meet the following ECE Department minimum requirements (listed below) which are mandatory before you will be considered for admission to our graduate programs.